The Institute Heath Centre is located within the campus

-NITW Health Centre is a full fledged unit with Three Full time regular medical officers, Two contract part time doctors who are assisted by paramedical staff (Staff Nurse, ANM, OPD Assistant, Dresser, Lab Technician).
+NITW Health Centre is a full fledged unit with Three Full time regular medical officers, one contract part time doctor who are assisted by paramedical staff (Staff Nurse, ANM, OPD Assistant, Dresser, Lab Technician).

 The Health Centre has attached pharmacy with the turn over of medicines of more than 50 lakhs per annum.